-- 15.3.3 With respect to Final Classification, the Board of Examiners shall consider the recommendations of the Extenuating Circumstances Panel. - 15.3.4 Students who have not met the criteria to be awarded a degree may be eligible to be awarded an exit award in accordance with Regulation 17.
+- 15.3.3 With respect to Final Classification, the Board of Examiners shall consider the recommendations of the Extenuating Circumstances Panel. - 15.3.4 With respect to Final Classification, the Board of Examiners shall consider the recommendations of the Extenuating Circumstances Panel and shall have additional discretion to consider students outside the 2% borderlines and giving particular attention to the performance of students prior to 15th March 2020.